fpalio/raycast-activity-logger/README.md

-# TBLogger
+# Raycast-Dev-Work-Logger

-Log work hours a Total brokerage.
+Raycast extension with the purpose of logging development work through out the day, this applicaiton is at a prototype stage.

+**Francisco Paliouras @ 2022**